 This meant that despite packing a number of innovative features, like beautiful Bravia-powered screens and better than average cameras, the devices were still a let down and only accrued modest sales.

 Aiming to regain a share of the top-end handset market, Sony's Xperia Z looks to fix these problems, loading the Z with pretty much every feature it could think of.
 But will that be enough to entice buyers in an increasingly crowded market?

-Design and build Visually the Z looks like a blown up version the Xperia T featuring the same hard edge, rectangular 'OmniBalance' design.
+Visually the Z looks like a blown up version the Xperia T featuring the same hard edge, rectangular 'OmniBalance' design.

 OmniBalance is a design approach that aims to give the Xperia Z a consistent appearance from whatever angle its viewed at.

 The differences between the two only become apparent when you get up close to the Z and realise it has a polished glass-like back and is slightly larger measuring in at 139x71x7.9mm.
 The T by comparison measures in at a more compact, 129x67x9.4mm.